As we all know, Sabudana is an integral part of Indian food culture.

 And you can safely use it for daily cooking as well.

-Although many believe Sabudana derives from Maida or Wheat flour, it’s not true.
+Although many believe Sabudana comes from Maida or Wheat flour, it’s not true.

 It has nothing to do with Wheat or any of its byproducts.